pbrissaud/suivi-bourse/README.md

     python3 app/main.py --config <path_to_data_file>
     ```

-7. If you have Grafana 8.x, you can import the dashboard located at the root of the project `grafana-dashboard-external.json`
+7. If you have Grafana 8.x, you can import the dashboard located in the folder assets [`grafana-dashboard-external.json`](assets/grafana-dashboard-external.json)

 ### **CLI Options**